huggingface/simulate/README.md

 - Objects can be directly accessed as attributes of their parents using their names (given with  `name` attribute at creation or automatically generated from the class name + creation counter).
 - Objects can also be accessed from their names with `.get_node(name)`.
 - The names of the object are enforced to be unique (on save/show).
-- Various `tree_*` attributes are available on any node to quickly naviguate or list part of the tree of nodes.
+- Various `tree_*` attributes are available on any node to quickly navegate or list part of the tree of nodes.

 Here are a couple of examples of manipulations: